we have you covered at every step of your healing journey.

 When coping with change, we understand that our brains are really just trying to take care of us the best way they know how it can become a little easier to set ourselves up with more productive ways to manage difficult emotions when they arise.

-Identify necessary boundaries
+identify necessary boundaries

 This is another biggie!
 Naturally, when you are coping with change your schedule or needs may shift.
 It may be an opportune time to check in on your boundaries.

-Check in on your sleep schedule
+check in on your sleep schedule

 Take this time to catch up on much needed ZzZs either by going to bed earlier, sleeping in later, or both if you’re able to.
 Sleep is really the best form of rest of recovery for our bodies, yet something we often don’t get enough of.
+Speaking of boundaries (see above), holding the line for yourself with understanding how much sleep you personally need and what feels the best is so important!

 Not only can sleep reduce stress and improve mood and energy, but it can also boost the immune system which can be helpful in times of uncertainty and stress.
 Use this time to slow down and experience the many many benefits of getting enough sleep.